mrocklin/cmsc15200/assignments/hw4/index.md

 see testing code.

 * Make a `test_shapes.c` file that contains all of your testing code (remove this code from `shapes.c`)

+We recommend that you look at the code example named `triangleLibrary` in the code examples section.
+It contains these three files for a simpler case.

 Submission
 ----------